tik-tik~ tik-tik~

 "—Could you wait for my son to arrive?
 Twenty minutes at most."

-Valentina glanced at the man and little Yan.
+Valentina glanced at the man and little Jie.
 The little girl looked irritated, still trying to dry her feathers.
-Meanwhile, the man slid off his backpack, unzipping it, tucking both the wet jacket and plushie into a plastic bag.
+Meanwhile, the man slipped off his backpack, unzipped it and tucked both the wet jacket and plushie into a plastic bag.

 Valentina said quietly.